railsadminteam/rails_admin/docs/actions.md

+## Default

-Before 01/17/2012, actions used to be standard and hard-coded.
+Actions used to be static and hard-coded.
 A community request was that they could be added/removed/customized.

-This is now fully possible.
+This is now possible.

 By default, to keep existing installation safe, all actions are added as they used to be.

 Default is equivalent to: